 El Caminito del Rey pass

-The path was originally constructed in 1905 to enable hydro-electric workers to access different parts of the gorge, but in recent years the local government has closed it following several deaths, and plans to repair the path.
+The path was originally constructed in 1905 to enable hydro-electric workers to access different parts of the gorge.
+In recent years the local government has closed it following several deaths, and plans to repair the path.

-At the side of the canyon there’s a train tunnel bored through the mountain with a green metal gantry bridge that was used as a film location in the second world war movie, Von Ryan’s Express, in which Frank Sinatra is shot running across the bridge trying to jump on the train and escape into Switzerland.
+At the side of the canyon there’s a train tunnel bored through the mountain with a green metal gantry bridge.
+The bridge was used as a film location in the second world war movie, Von Ryan’s Express.
+Frank Sinatra is shot running across the bridge trying to jump on the train and escape into Switzerland.

 A panoramic view of the reservoirs

-Further on we reached another viewpoint where you could look in both directions down the valley, to the open plains in one direction and down to another reservoir at the bottom of the valley.
+Further on we reached another viewpoint where you could look in both directions down the valley.
+The open plains are in one direction and down to another reservoir at the bottom of the valley.
 Apparently they pump water up from one reservoir at night time when the electricity is cheap and then use it to generate hydroelectric power in the daytime.

 Enjoying the local cuisine

-The patron brought us a few different dishes to try, including a gratin of spinach topped with egg and cheese and wild boar cooked slowly in red wine, which Ana drank with a small glass of Anise liqueur that she said was good to keep out the cold.
+We were brought a few different dishes to try, including a gratin of spinach topped with egg and cheese.
+Also, wild boar cooked slowly in red wine, which we drank with a small glass of Anise liqueur to keep out the cold.

-Outside the hotel, the reservoir had elegant wrought iron railings and the last time my friend had been there in the summer, she said that children had been jumping into the water for a swim.
+Outside the hotel, the reservoir had elegant wrought iron railings.
+The last time my friend had been there in the summer, she said that children had been jumping into the water for a swim.

 This article is originally published at Heatheronhertravels.com